dwmkerr/hacker-laws/README.md

 - [The Dilbert Principle - Scott Adams](https://www.goodreads.com/book/show/85574.The_Dilbert_Principle) - A comic look at corporate America, from the author who created the [Dilbert Principle](#the-dilbert-principle).
 - [The Peter Principle - Lawrence J. Peter](https://www.goodreads.com/book/show/890728.The_Peter_Principle) - Another comic look at the challenges of larger organisations and people management, the source of [The Peter Principle](#the-peter-principle).
 - [Structure and Interpretation of Computer Programs - Harold Abelson, Gerald Jay Sussman, Julie Sussman](https://www.goodreads.com/book/show/43713) - If you were a comp sci or electical engineering student at MIT or Cambridge this was your intro to programming.
 Widely reported as being a turning point in people's lives.

+## Online Resources

+Some useful resources and reading.

+- [CB Insights: 8 Laws Driving Success In Tech: Amazon's 2-Pizza Rule, The 80/20 Principle, & More](https://www.cbinsights.com/research/report/tech-laws-success-failure) - an interesting write up of some laws which have been highly influential in technology.

 ## Translations